hytechclub/web-102/Week07/DomManipulationUpdateHTML.md

 - Create new HTML elements
 - Add new HTML elements to your webpage

-## Getting and setting paragraph text
+## Getting and Setting Paragraph Text
 It is possible to read from existing paragraphs, on the HTML page, and update their text as well.
 Check out the following example:

 #### HTML